arafatm/arafatm.github.io/_articles/agile/slack.md

 Management, set out to do for the human aspect of factory work what the principle of interchangeable parts had done for rifles half a century earlier.

-Taylorism called for rigorous standardization of manual factory activity
+Taylorism called for rigorous standardization of manual factory activity.

 I shall argue below that it is particularly ill suited to knowledge work,